NicolasRitouet/CaptainControl/README.md

+# Deprecated project
+We decided to switch to a different monitoring system.
+Therefore, we relieved CaptainControl of his duties.

 ## Hi, I'm Captain Control!
 I'm a dashboard to monitor almost whatever you want.
 You have a library of widgets that will grab informations on services you chose and display the way you want the information on a dashboard.